stanford-crfm/levanter/docs/Add-Models.md

     torch_out = torch_out.numpy()
     assert np.isclose(torch_out, np.array(jax_out.array), rtol=1e-4, atol=1e-4).all(), f"{torch_out} != {jax_out}"
 ```

+Be sure to use `np.isclose` with reasonably loose tolerances to account for numerical differences.

 For input variables that are common among tests, you can create a helper function to generate them.
 For example, below is the helper function for unit tests in Llama: